Beautiful view on Lares Trek - Lares Trek

 • Permits to Machu Picchu

-Once we receive your details and the deposit for the tour, we will purchase all the necessary tickets for your trek.
+Once we receive your details and the deposit for the tour, we will purchase all the necessary tickets for your Lares trek.
 These permits will be for a specific date and will be in your name.
 Unfortunately, this information can’t be modified under any circumstance once confirmed.

 • Porters Team